Concerned about the FinRegistry ready-made dataset? Read more about the dataset and how to object to the processing of your data

 What is Findata?

-Findata is the data permit authority for the social and health sector, established in 2019.
-Our operations are based on the Act on the Secondary Use of Social and Health Data, also known as the Secondary Use Act.
+Findata is the social and health data permit authority in Finland.
+It was established in 2019, and its operations are based on the Act on the Secondary Use of Health and Social Data, commonly known as the Secondary Use Act.

-We grant permits for the secondary use of social and health data when information is needed from multiple public data controllers, the private sector, or Kanta services.
-We compile and preprocess the data while ensuring the protection of citizens’ privacy.
-Additionally, we maintain the secure Kapseli® environment where the processing of individual-level data occurs.
+We grant data permits for the secondary use of health and social data when the data is needed from multiple public data controllers, from the private sector, from Findata’s ready-made datasets, or from the Kanta Services.
+We compile and preprocess the datasets with strict attention to protecting individuals’ privacy.

-The secondary use of social and health data is permitted only for certain purposes as specified in the Secondary Use Act:
+The secondary use of social and health data is only permitted for purposes defined by law, such as:

 • Education